clairecatohanson/LabFairy/README.md

 * password: LabUser8*

 ### Or, register as a new Researcher to create your own login credentials:
-* Complete the form at the [Register page](https://labfairy-client-xv2uc.ondigitalocean.app/register) and self-assign yourself to a lab on the next page.
+* Complete the form on the Register page, and self-assign yourself to a lab on the next page.

 Currently, creating a new lab manager is not supported.
 To see the full application, use the Lab Manager login credentials listed above.